 Today we know that the descendants of Esau, are predominantly Muslim.
 The prophet Mohamed rewrote the Old Testament, substituting Ishmael for Isaac in the stories concerning the birthright, the blessings, and the linage of Messiah.
 I believe that what God “hates” is something I call “the Esau attitude.”
 This attitude is a complete refusal to accept God’s choice, and God’s appointment.

 The Koran teaches something directly opposed to God’s choice of Jacob and his descendants for this special role.
-This hatred of those people chosen for a special role, this jealousy, is open rebellion against God.
+This hatred of the people chosen for a special role, this jealousy, is open rebellion against God.
 And it will have consequences.
 Many prophecies describe the end of those people who fight against God, and His choices.

 Birthright and salvation

 God promised the birthright to Jacob.
 Did that mean Esau could not be saved?
 Of course not.
 Nowhere in Scripture do we read that Esau could not be saved.
 True, Esau sought the birthright with tears, and was unable to get it, but nowhere does Scripture say that he couldn’t be saved.
-As a matter of fact, the Bible says God softened his heart toward his brother Jacob, and he welcomed him at the end of his life (see Genesis 33;4).
-There is nothing at all in Scripture that takes this verse of Romans 9 and makes it apply to the eternal destiny of individuals.
+As a matter of fact, the Bible says God softened Esau’s heart toward his brother Jacob, and he welcomed him at the end of his life (see Genesis 33:4).
+There is nothing at all in Scripture that takes this verse of Romans 9 and makes it apply to the eternal destiny of specific individuals.
 Similarly, the word “foreknew” is used in Romans 11:2 of whole nations, not of individuals.

 All are called